airbnb/lottie-web/README.md

 ### Time
 Some animations take a **lot** of time to render.
 If you see AE is not responding, be patient, give it some minutes.
 There is a lot going on and I haven't used an interval function on this version.

+### Performance
+This is real time rendering.
+Although it does some optimizations, too complex animations can have an impact on performance. (remember flash?)<br/>
+More optimizations are on their way, but try not to use huge shapes in AE only to mask a small part of it.<br/>
+Too many nodes will also affect performance as well as  lots of transformations at the same time.

 ### Help
 If you have any animations that don't work or want me to export them, don't hesitate to write. <br/>
 I'm really interested in seeing what kind of problems the plugin has. <br/>